ghiculescu/payaus-docs/_posts/timesheets/2013-02-09-individual.md

 <div class="alert alert-block">
   <i class="icon-eye-open"> </i>
   <p>
   	PayAus doesn't know Kyle personally.
-He could be the most honesty guy in the business, and just a tad forgetful with his clock-ins!
+He could be the most honest guy in the business, and just a tad forgetful with his clock-ins!
 PayAus simply helps to draw your attention to possible areas of concern in your business.
   </p>
 </div>